SPEAK VISUALLY Receive practical tips on how to

 I’m sure you’re asking yourself how on earth you can optimize an image for SEO.
 I’ve been there.
 And I’m here to tell you, you can.

 However, there are a couple of steps required to do this.

-To get started, choose a keyword or a set of primary and long tail keywords that you want to target with your infographic, just like you would with any other piece of content.
+To get started with keyword research, choose a keyword or a set of primary and long tail keywords that you want to target with your infographic, just like you would with any other piece of content.

 Say, for example, you’re putting together an infographic on visual marketing, and you want to know what people are searching for about visual marketing.

 The first thing you would see when you search for the term “visual marketing” is a featured snippet.
 Google uses featured snippets to display answers to questions that the search engine thinks people want answered.

 In this case, the question Google thinks needs to be answered is “what is visual marketing?”